• Australia

 The gambling industry is continually evolving, and efforts to promote responsible gambling must adapt to changing trends and technologies.

-This includes ongoing evaluation of existing policies and initiatives, collaboration with stakeholders, and innovation in prevention and treatment strategies to ensure that efforts to address problem gambling remain effective and relevant.
+These include ongoing evaluation of existing policies and initiatives, collaboration with stakeholders, and innovation in prevention and treatment strategies to ensure that efforts to address problem gambling remain effective and relevant.